History of the Scots Guards (1914–1945): Inter-war

 In 1918, the rank of Private was replaced in the Foot Guards by the title Guardsman.
 The Scots Guards, while in Germany, joined the British Army of Occupation in Cologne before returning home in 1919, where it marched in London as part of the Guards Division.
 Both battalions would remain in the United Kingdom for the majority of the inter-war years where it carried out the usual public duties, though would, at times, be deployed abroad.
 In 1927, the 2nd Battalion departed for Shanghai in the Far East during the conflict between the Communists and Nationalists, with the dangers that this posed to the British populace living in Shanghai.
 The battalion was also stationed in Hong Kong before returning home in 1929.

 In 1933, the regiment formed an alliance with the Winnipeg Grenadiers of Canada.
 In 1935, it was the 1st Battalion's turn to be deployed abroad when it was stationed in Egypt during the tense times between the British Empire and Italy, after the latter had invaded the East African nation of Abyssinia.
 In 1936, the 2nd Battalion deployed to Palestine, which was experiencing violent troubles during the Arab Revolt.
 That same year the alliance with the 13th Scottish Light Dragoons, of Canada, ended with the disbandment of that regiment.
-The regiment also gained two new Colonel-in-Chiefs with the accession of HM King Edward VIII and His Majesty King George VI, the latter ascended the throne after King Edward had abdicated.
-In 1938, the 2nd Battalion deployed to Egypt where it would be stationed at the outbreak of the Second World War.
+The regiment also gained two new colonels-in-chief with the accession of HM King Edward VIII and His Majesty King George VI, the latter ascended the throne after King Edward had abdicated.
+In 1938, the 2nd Battalion deployed to Egypt, where it would be stationed at the outbreak of the Second World War.